manudev97/mpc-zk-paillier/README.md

-# Introduction to MPC and TSS
+# Introduction to MPC and TSS  | For a better reading see PDF document (Spanish) [Consulta el documento aquí](Fundamentos%20de%20Wallet%20MPC.pdf)

 Secure multi-party computation (SMPC/MPC) allows multiple participants to collaboratively compute a pre-agreed function without the need for a trusted third party.
 This concept originated from Professor Andrew Yao's millionaire problem and its solution using cryptography in 1982.
 The scheme, which is an interaction between two people, could find out who was richer without revealing their actual wealth.
 It allows users to collaborate on calculations with each other without revealing any sensitive information.
 MPC has since evolved into an important branch of modern cryptography.